kjgpta/Unity-Projects/README.md

 # Unity-Projects
-In this Repository, you will find projects such as roll-a-ball game in Unity 3D.
+In this Repository, you will find projects made in Unity 3D.